December 2025

 3

-Build a 30 K-member volunteer program to drive civic, climate, and clean-energy advocacy at scale.
+Build a 30K-member volunteer program to drive civic, climate, and clean-energy advocacy at scale.

 Good Energy

-We’re doing everything in our power to lower costs, create good jobs and advance the renewable energy transition around the world to build an economy that works for all of us — not just the lucky few.
+We’re doing everything in our power to lower costs, create good jobs, and advance the renewable energy transition around the world to build an economy that works for all of us—not just the lucky few.

 Our Better Economy Accelerator helps us get there by speeding deployment, empowering workers, and increasing demand for renewable energy and electrification.

-gigawatts — that’s how much renewable power our 100+ campaigns have contributed to building.
-We’ve engaged almost 3 million people in rural America via 10.5 million ads served, thousands of phone calls and 2,000 supportive local public comments submitted.
+gigawatts of new utility-scale renewables to construction.
+Via more than 150 campaigns in 34 states, we’ve engaged almost 3M people in rural America via 10.5M ads served, thousands of phone calls and 2,000 supportive local public comments submitted.
 We’ve also mobilized more than 500 people to attend planning meetings in person, bringing key testimony directly to the rooms where decisions are made.

 Built a field-leading tool to identify areas of highest impact